Open Accessibility Menu

 Internal medicine residents at Providence St. Vincent Medical Center have the unique opportunity to learn how to become someone’s primary care doctor within an inventive medical home clinic model.

-The resident clinic has become one of only 500 primary care clinics in the nation–and the only internal medicine teaching clinic in the Providence system–to be chosen by the Centers for Medicare and Medicaid Services to receive a grant and participate in the Comprehensive Primary Care Initiative (CPCI).
-The grant's purpose is to inspire innovative thinking which will set the standard for the future of primary care.
-When CPCI sunsets at the end of this year, the residency clinic has already been selected to participate in Medicare’s next innovation program: Primary Care First.
+The resident clinic was the first internal medicine teaching clinic in the Providence system to be chosen by the Centers for Medicare and Medicaid Services to receive a grant and participate in the Comprehensive Primary Care Initiative (CPCI).
+This program and its current iteration—Primary Care First—have inspired innovative thinking which will set the standard for the future of primary care.

 We have used this funding to offer full-time assistance to residents and faculty providers in several support areas which highlight our focus on team-based care: